Consistency, Scalability, and Zero Bad Macaron Days

 Mixing 10 pounds of French macaron batter

-For our first batch, we used 4 KG (8.8 lbs) of the Angel Bake Single Step French Macaron Baking Mix along with 800 grams of 122 ºF water.
+For our first batch, we used 4 KG (8.8 lbs) of the Angel Bake Single Step French Macaron Baking Mix along with 800 grams of 122 ºF – 130 ºF water (4000 grams of mix x 0.2 = 800 grams of water).
 Keeping with the instructions on the box, we started the Hobart at slow speed (setting one), ran for one minute and shifted to 2nd gear for 3.5 minutes.
 In no time, we had 10.5 lbs of batter.
 For our part, we watched the Hobart spin and took pictures.
-We recommend 0.2-0.22 water to mix ratio.
-Due to slight changes in our formulation, as of 2024 we recommend 0.22.
+We recommend 0.2 water to mix ratio.

 With the help of our Bakon representative, we poured the batter into their Drop TT bin, called up the macaron program and lined up the trays.
 Ah, we did have to prime the pump by running in continuous mode for a few seconds.
 Once the nozzles were primed, we were ready to watch the show.